-Summary: If you work in retail, chances are you've worked with images.
-Whether it's creating product pages, social posts, or pitch decks you've likely run into a situation where you've need an image and either
+If you work in retail, chances are you've worked with images.
+Whether it's creating product pages, social posts, or pitch decks, you've likely run into a situation where you need an image and either

-What if I told you there was a piece of technology that was designed to manage all of this for you?
-Something that could organize images, tag them, include permissions, files sizes, and everything you need to know so that you could quickly and easily find the digital assets you need, when you need them.
-A Data Asset Management System (DAM) can save time (so you're not always looking for the assets you need), ensure each image has the appropriate data included (i.e. licensing so you don't use an image you don't have permission to use), and help you keep your brand assets current.
+What if I told you there was a piece of technology designed to manage all of this for you?
+Something that could organize images and tag them, including permissions, file sizes, and everything you need to know so that you could quickly and easily find the digital assets you need when you need them.
+A Data Asset Management System (DAM) can save time (so you're not always looking for the assets you need) and ensure each image has the appropriate data included (i.e. licensing so you don't use an image you don't have permission to use), and help you keep your brand assets current.
 Sound too good to be true?
 It's not.
 Here's how a DAM works.

-A Data Asset Management System is your one stop shop system or process for collecting, organizing, storing, and accessing digital files and information.
-A DAM could be used by virtually any company, yet it is best used for those with significant amounts of products, stock-keeping units (SKUs), and other digital assets such as images.
+A Data Asset Management System is your one-stop shop system or process for collecting, organizing, storing, and accessing digital files and information.
+Virtually any company could use a DAM, yet it is best used for those with significant amounts of products, stock-keeping units (SKUs), and other digital assets such as images.
 Elements like your company logo are used in thousands of places including in letters to employees, in ads to customers, and in presentations to potential partners.
-Managing this, along with many other files can have many negative effects like wasting time looking for assets, creating re-work because the wrong image or assets were used, or not using assets you've paid for.
+Managing this, along with many other files, can have many adverse effects, like wasting time looking for assets, creating re-work because the wrong image or assets were used, or not using assets you've paid for.

 In the article “How PIM and DAM Unlock True Scalability for Retail,” Plytix explains,“The purpose of a DAM system is to ensure your branding and promotional efforts are congruent, organized, and available for your whole team to work with."
 By eliminating excess waste, your company can create a structured place to store digital assets.

 A DAM is your one-stop shop for improving discoverability, optimization, updates, and holding your digitized assets.